DevChrisChan/Shortcuts-Tools/README.md

 # Shortcuts-Tools
-Useful tools for shortcuts using the “Get content of webpage” action
+Useful tools for shortcuts using the “Get content of web page” action